openethereum/pwasm-tutorial/README.md

 Follow this guide https://github.com/paritytech/parity/wiki/Setup.
 You'll need Parity version **1.9.4** or later.

 ### Web3.js
 We'll be using `Web3.js` to connect to the Parity node.
-Use [npm](https://nodejs.org/en/) to install `Web3.js` globally:
+Change dir to the root `pwasm-tutorial` and run [npm](https://nodejs.org/en/) to install `Web3.js`:
 ```
-npm -g install web3
+npm install
 ```

 ### Tutorial source code